decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-05-scriptable-scene.md

 set_order: 5
 ---

-We provide a high level API to create scenes that mimics the shape of React.Component.
-It is called ScriptableScene, it is a class that hooks the underlying low-level API to a series of lifecycle events you can use for your scenes.
+We provide a high level API to create scenes that mimic the way in which React.Component handles events.
+We created a class called `ScriptableScene` that hooks the underlying low-level API to a series of lifecycle events you can use for your scenes.

-Each `ScriptableScene` has several "lifecycle methods" that you can override to run code at particular times in the process.
-Methods prefixed with `will` are called right before something happens, and methods prefixed with `did` are called right after something happens.
+Each `ScriptableScene` has several *lifecycle methods*, you can override these to run code at particular times in the process.
+* Methods prefixed with `will` are called right before something happens.
+* Methods prefixed with `did` are called right after something happens.

-Here is an example containing a class and the lifecycle hooks.
+Below is an example containing a class and hooks to lifecycle methods.

 ```tsx
 import { ScriptableScene, createElement } from 'metaverse-api'